Finding a Mate: Honoring Your Parents

 Although it was a surprise since he’d never heard of a young man coming to a girl’s family like that, her dad couldn’t have reacted better.
 He was pleased to see a young man caring for his daughter in an honorable way.
 He asked Dan for his testimony and shared his own.
 They got to know one another as brothers in Christ, and Dan left walking on air, knowing her dad was not grudgingly agreeable, but happy for them to be seeing each other.

 Does it have to happen that way?
 No.

 Again in Scripture, we see principles like, “Honor your father and your mother,” but the details are left up to us.
 Some will choose the more formal way of dealing with it like Dan, others may be more casual, like this:

 “Ashley, what do your parents think about us moving into a relationship?
 I’ve been talking with mine and they are all for it.
 They’d like to get to know you better, though.
 Is there sometime you could get a weekend off from the ministry so we can drive up to the mountains and let them spend some time with you?
 I’d like to get to know your parents better, too.”

 Is one of these inherently more godly than the other?
 It would be hard to prove so from Scripture, and really Scripture is what matters.
 When you follow that and honor your parents, we think the blessings will extend past the wedding.

 It’s Just Coffee!

 Hal & Melanie

-Join our newsletter if you’d like to be among the first to hear about our upcoming book for guys about sexuality and relationships.
+Join our newsletter if you’d like to hear more.